-This is a list I put together while doing research while we were considering a trial of utility-first CSS in the Drupal team at CTI Digital.
+This is a list I put together while doing research while we were considering a trial of utility-first CSS in the Drupal team at CTI Digital (and have since kept relatively up-to-date).
 I’ve posted the list here to make it easier to refer to in the future.
 If you have any organisations or websites that you think should be on this list, let me know with a Medium reaction or via Twitter.

 Some people react to the suggestion of utility-first CSS with the idea that ‘it won’t scale’ or that it won’t be right for a large project, or a large team, or that it isn’t best practice, because it isn’t the traditional way of doing things.

 Beyond trying it and finding out first-hand, there isn’t an easy way to address this concern, but one way is to show examples of it being used by respected organisations, especially ones that are technology-focused.